Connect to cloud services

 note

 Configuring OIDC enables JWT token access to the target environments for all pipelines.
 When you configure OIDC for a pipeline, you should complete a software supply chain security review for the pipeline, focusing on the additional access.
-You can use the software supply chain security awareness assessment as a starting point, and for more information about supply chain attacks, see How a DevOps Platform helps protect against supply chain attacks.
+For more information about supply chain attacks, see How a DevOps Platform helps protect against supply chain attacks.

 Use cases